kataw/kataw/test/__snapshot__/parser/expressions/paren/invalid-paren-spread.md

 ✖ Expression expected - start: 42, end: 43
-✖ A rest parameter must be last in a parameter list - start: 53, end: 54 ✖ A rest parameter must be last in a parameter list - start: 53, end: 54 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 54, end: 55 ✖ Expression expected - start: 55, end: 56
+✖ A rest parameter must be last in a parameter list - start: 53, end: 54 ✖ A rest parameter must be last in a parameter list - start: 53, end: 54 ✖ Expected a ')' to match the '(' token here - start: 54, end: 55 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 54, end: 55 ✖ Expression expected - start: 55, end: 56
 ✖ Expected a `;` - start: 55, end: 56